Specialist Certificate: Teaching Writing and Literacy

 EDUC 464: Technology and the Learning Process

-This course examines and evaluates the relationship between technology-based resources for writing and learning theories.
-No prerequisites, (3 credits)
+This course examines and evaluates the relationship between technology-based resources for writing and learning theories through design, implementation, and evaluation of online instructional modules.
+No prerequisites.
+(3 credits)

 EDUC 497: Using a Writer's Notebook to Empower Writers